syncfusion-content/blazor-docs/blazor/mention/working-with-data.md

 ### Enum data binding

-You can bind an enumeration (enum) data to a Mention component.
-The following code helps you to get a description value from the enumeration data.
+The Mention allows you to bind data from an enumeration (enum) to the component.
+To bind an enum to the Mention component, you can use the `DataSource` property and specify the enum as the data source.
+The Mention component will then generate the suggestion list items based on the values of the enum.

 {% highlight razor %}